whatdoes3plus1equalsto/Xcom-Mimic/README.md

 ## Project Name
     Xcom - Mimic (for now)
 ## Description
-    To create a turn-based tactical game that is similar to Xcom 2.
+    To create a turn-based tactical game that is similar to Xcom 1 or Xcom 2.
 ## Author
     @Hugo Ng
 ## Stage